 Adhesive

 Bonding is done in 2 stages, gluing and re-gluing, using synthetic resins as adhesives.
 Glueing glues the granules and re-gluing fixes them.
 The amount of adhesive applied also has an influence.
-A thin layer makes the material more aggressive but less resistant, while a thicker layer decreases the aggressiveness and increases the resistance over time.
-An aggressive material should be used for calibrating, and a less aggressive one for sanding between layers.
+A thinner layer makes the material more aggressive but less resistant, while a thicker one decreases the aggressiveness and increases the resistance over time.
+An aggressive material should be used for calibrating and a less aggressive one for sanding between layers.

 Abrasive granules

-Granulationis the main indicator for the choice of abrasives and is represented by a number.
+Granulation is the main indicator for the choice of abrasives and is represented by a number.
 European Federation of Abrasives Producers (EFAP) has chosen the Pxx representation.
 This is also used here although it is not the only representation.
 The grain sizes get smaller as the grain size increases.
-A small-grained paper is used for coarse sanding (P80, P100), while a large-grained paper is used for fine sanding (P320, P400).
+A paper with a small grain size is used for coarse sanding (P80, P100), while a paper with a large grain size is used for fine sanding (P320, P400).

 Industrial sanding machines